 Don't create a busy or half-baked logo.
 “Firefox is busy and Wikipedia doesn't work well either,” she says.
 “Verizon's logo doesn't show much creativity or even resolution; it seems like a work in progress.”

 Finally, whatever you do, avoid creating a logo with an unintended double meaning.
-You want to get the attention of customers
+You want to get the attention of customers—not shock them.

 Get more marketing tips and advice.
 Check out these marketing articles.